 “Well, you’re dilating very slowly.
 Perhaps we should set up epidural, in case you need caesarian?”

-“It’s only been two hours Doctor,” says Sue, looking up defiantly from her doggie pose.
+“It’s only been two hours Doctor.”
+Sue looks up defiantly from her doggie pose.

 “Nearly three,” corrects the nurse.

-“No, we’re not rushing you.
-It’s your decision, of course.
+“We’re not rushing you.
+Your decision, of course.
 We fully support natural birth here.
 Just don’t want to stress the baby.”

 “I know.
 Thank you Doctor.
 I want to try.”

-“Sure,” Doctor Cheng says, with a touch of grumpiness in his tone.
+“Sure,” Doctor Cheng says, a hint of resignation in his voice.
 “It’s your decision,” he repeats.

 “Let’s take another look,” says the nurse, putting on her gloves.
 Sue assumes her examination posture.

 “Hmm.
-Still about 3cm, at most 4,” she says, unenthusiastic.
+Better, about four cm.”
+She encourages unenthusiastically.
 “Keep breathing darling.
 I’ll be back.”

-Doctor Cheng and the nurse nod to me before taking leave.
-They have other things to do.
+Doctor Cheng and the nurse nod to me and leave.

 “He just wants me done with before dinner time.”

 “Now, that’s cynical,” I say, smiling.
-If I were the doctor, I’d probably want my day done before dinner time too.
+If I were the doctor, I’d probably want the same.
 “What about the baby?
 This is stressful for him, no?”
 Just like the doctor, I focus on the baby.
-Sue doesn’t matter to herself right now.
+Sue doesn’t seem to matter to herself right now.

 “No we won’t.
 It’s your decision,” I say, sounding like Doctor Cheng.

 It was.
-But I could not foresee having to deal with Ah Mah being in critical condition at the same time.
-All day long, I can’t suppress the absurdly disastrous thought of losing all of them in the same building, on the same day.
-Though fit and determined, Sue’s after all thirty-eight, giving birth for the first time.
+But I couldn’t foresee having to deal with Ah Mah lying upstairs in critical condition at the same time.
+All day long, I can’t suppress the trepidation of losing all of them in the same building, on the same day.
+Though fit and determined, Sue’s after all thirty-six, giving birth for the first time.
 Although many career women become first-time mother at this age nowadays, most of them opt for caesarian, clean and predictable, an event which they schedule between important board meetings.
-Plus natural birth must have been designed with much younger women in mind.
-I don’t have the stomach to risk anything right now, but. . .
+Plus natural birth must have been designed with younger women in mind.
+I simply don’t have the stomach to risk anything right now, however. . .
 “Yes, our decision,” I agree.

 It’s nearly nine.
-I’ve just ordered a bowl of wonton mien at a nearby noodle shop when my mobile phone rings.
+I’ve just ordered a bowl of wonton mien when my phone rings.
 “Mr. Chiu?
 We’re calling from the hospital.
-Can you come as a matter of urgency?”
+Can you come as soon as possible?”

 “Okay!”
-I hang up and pay, then realise I forgot to ask for whom I must rush.
-From the morbid tone, I guess it’s Ah Mah.
+I hang up and pay, then realise I’ve forgotten to ask for whom I must rush.
+From her morbid voice, I guess it’s Ah Mah.

 On entering the lobby, I decide to first check things out at third floor.

 “Room 303?
-She’s just been transferred to the delivery room,” says the nurse, looking up from a pile of charts.
+She’s just been transferred to the delivery room.”
+The nurse looks up from a pile of charts.
+I’m panting.

 “Where is it?”